-Coyote Gulch is THE classic Escalante canyon and deservedly so probably the most popular.
+Coyote Gulch is THE classic Escalante canyon and thus deservedly probably the most popular as well.
 A year-round stream flowing down through an entrenched canyon cascading over multiple waterfalls makes it a main draw in warmer months.
 Multiple impressive natural spans, evidence of a previous civilization and ample great camping spots make it popular almost year round.
 In part due to the popularity, it’s now REQUIRED to carry and use WAG BAGS for doing your business in the canyon (despite there being two pit toilets located in the canyon.)

 One can hike down canyon and into Upper Coyote Gulch by setting out via the Red Well TH or the Hurricane Wash TH both along the Hole-in-the-Rock Road.
 Alternately one can begin in Lower Coyote Gulch which can be accessed via the Crack-in-the-Wall TH at the end Forty Mile Ridge Road or via longer thru-hike routes like the Hayduke Trail.
 A final option is to park at the Water Tank about 2/3 of the way out Forty Mile Ridge Road and either go cross-country to mid-Hurricane Wash or use the scramble route to mid-canyon near Jacob Hamblin Arch (not recommended for beginners or anyone afraid of heights/falling!)